 Last week, Harvard students staged a walkout to draw attention to the bias they perceive in the intro economics course.
 The Harvard students are not alone, and the staged walkout is not the first protest against the economics curriculum.
 In June 2000, economics students in Paris circulated a petition calling for the reform of their curriculum.
 What began as a protest of French students developed into the Post-Autistic Economics Movement.
-A brief history of the movement here.

 The Toxic Textbooks movement devotes energy to curriculum reform as well.
 Its purpose is to galvanize student protests and “encourage schools and universities to use economics textbooks that engage honestly with the real world.”
 Edward Fullbrook, Editor of Real-World Economics Review, is a key figure in the movement.
-Here, INET reproduces one of his key articles.
+Here, the Institute reproduces one of his key articles.

 No discipline has ever experienced systemic failure on the scale that economics has today.
 Its fall from grace has been two-dimensional.
 One, economists oversaw, directly and through the prevalence of their ideas, the structuring of the global economy that has now collapsed.
 Two, except for a few outcasts, economists failed to see, even before the general public saw, the coming of the biggest economic meltdown of all time.
 Never has a profession betrayed the trust of society so acutely, never has one been in such desperate need of a fundamental remake.